 Several of the houses have been restored; one of which you can enter.
 The Nomura Family Samurai House is beautiful.
 It costs 500 JPY to enter and you can also enjoy a traditional tea ceremony on the upper level of the house!

 If you are following our itinerary, hop back on the orange Kanazawa Loop Bus (Right Loop) and hop off at stop RL13 – Korinbo.

 You can reach the district from any of the following bus stops: RL13.
 S10, S3 or LL3

 Admission Fee: Free, but to enter the Nomura Family Samurai House will set you back by 500 JPY

 Photo Source: Chris Guy | FLICKR

 Omicho Market is well worth a visit.
-It has been in the centre of Kanazawa for more than 280 years.
-You will find a wide variety of produce in the market from fish, to vegetables as well as your normal grocery stores.
+It has been in the center of Kanazawa for more than 280 years.
+You will find a wide variety of produce in the market – fish, to vegetables as well as your normal grocery stores.
 You can also try some fresh fish sushi in some of the stores.
 We always love checking out markets when we travel to other countries!

 How to Get to Omicho Market:

 If you are following our itinerary, hop back on the orange Kanazawa Loop Bus (Right Loop) and hop off at stop RL15 – Musashigatsuji.

 You can reach the garden from any of the following bus stops: RL15, S12, S1 or LL1